xpdota/event-trigger/README.md

 rather than just reading a log file, in order to get things like player info, party data, and positions/headings.

 Some kind of interface would also be a start, including possibly a simple trigger maker covering at least the functionality of Vanilla ACT triggers (which is a very low bar, but I digress).
+It would be nice to be able to create a simple trigger maker that lets you pick from ability names and such.

+Another feature I'd like to have is to make it easy to take an existing log (or even a live instance) and be able to quickly create triggers and test cases from it.

 ## Ok I just want to run it, how do I do that